atoniolo76/vibeb2b/README.md

-# Vibeb2b
+# VibeB2B

-A Mastra-based AI assistant for sales insights and weather planning.
+A Mastra-based AI assistant for sales insights and CRM management.

 ## Setup